List of former zoos and aquariums: Lion Country Safari, Richmond, Virginia

 Kings Dominion, located in the town of Doswell, Virginia, United States (just north of Richmond), operated another Lion Country Safari from 1974 before the park's opening in 1975 through the fall of 1993.

 Little River Zoo

 Little River Zoo was a 50 acre zoo in Norman, Oklahoma, United States.
 In 2010 it held about 400 animals.
 It closed in March 2011.

-Manchester Zoological Gardens

-The Manchester Zoological Gardens opened in 1838, on a 15 acre site between Broom Lane and Northumberland Street in Broughton, Salford, England.

 Manito Park and Zoo

 Manito Park and Zoo opened in 1905, in Spokane, Washington, United States.
 It was forced to close during the height of the Great Depression in 1932.
 Many of the animals were shot, including three bison and two grizzly bears.
 The surrounding park absorbed what was once the zoo, and it remains one of the most prominent parks of the city.
 All attempts to bring another multifaceted zoo to the Spokane area have failed to the present day.

-Marapana Wildlife Park

-Marapana Wildlife Park (opened c.
-1981) was a 15 acre zoo located in Karnup, Western Australia, an outer suburb of Perth.
-It was home to wombats, dingoes, pythons, kangaroos, deer, emu, saltwater crocodiles, and other animals.
-It was forced to close on 8 May 2011 when a yellow sand mine took over the property.

-Marineland, Napier

-Marineland, Napier or Marineland of New Zealand was a marine mammal park in Napier, New Zealand.
-The park opened in 1965 and closed to the public in September 2008.

 Marine World/Africa USA

 Marine World/Africa USA was a tourist attraction located in Redwood Shores, California, United States.
 The park was named Marine World when it first opened.

 The park moved in 1986 to Vallejo, California, to eventually become Six Flags Discovery Kingdom.
 The land of the former Marine World/Africa U.S.A. is now occupied by the world headquarters of Oracle Corporation.